Observability

 Observability in multi-zone

-Kong Mesh is multi-zone at heart.
-We explain here how to architect your telemetry stack to accommodate multi-zone.
+The following sections explain how to architect your telemetry stack to accommodate multi-zone deployments.

 Prometheus

-When Kong Mesh is used in multi-zone the recommended approach is to use 1 Prometheus instance in each zone and to send the metrics of each zone to a global Prometheus instance.
+When Kong Mesh is used in multi-zone, the recommended approach is to use one Prometheus instance in each zone and send the metrics of each zone to a global Prometheus instance.

 Prometheus offers different ways to do this:

-• Federation The global Prometheus will scrape Prometheus in each zone.
+• Federation: The global Prometheus scrapes Prometheus in each zone.

-• Remote Write Prometheus in each zone will directly write metrics to the global, this is meant to be more efficient than the federation.
+• Remote Write: Prometheus in each zone directly writes metrics to the global instance.
+This is usually more efficient than federation.

 Most telemetry components don’t have a hierarchical setup like Prometheus.
-If you want to have a central view of everything you can set up the system in global and have each zone send their data to it.
-Because zone is present in data plane tags you shouldn’t be worried about metrics, logs, and traces overlapping between zones.
+If you want to have a central view of everything, you can set up the system in the global instance and have each zone send data to it.
+Because the zone is present in the data plane tags, metrics, logs, and traces should not overlap between zones.

 Help us make these docs great!